 Wetlands

-The Great Barrier Reef Wetland Monitoring Program tracks long-term trends in the pressures on and changes in the environmental values of natural freshwater wetlands as part of the Paddock to Reef program.
+The Great Barrier Reef Wetland Monitoring Program tracks long-term trends in the pressures on and condition of natural freshwater wetlands as part of the Paddock to Reef program.
 Wetlands from the Normanby catchment to the Mary River catchment are monitored.
-The monitoring program focusses on vegetated swamps (palustrine wetlands) and lakes (lacustrine wetlands) occurring within floodplain systems connected to the Great Barrier Reef lagoon by surface waters.
-Four aspects of wetlands are monitored using an index of indicators to determine biological health (including water quality), physical naturalness, the naturalness of the hydrology, and connectivity to nearby wetlands and native vegetation.
-The results of these individual assessments are rolled up to give overall score card for Great Barrier Reef catchment wetlands.
+The monitoring program focusses on vegetated swamps (palustrine wetlands) and lakes (lacustrine wetlands) occurring on floodplains within the Great Barrier Reef catchment area.
+One set of indicators is used to assess the pressures on these wetlands associated with pest introductions, habitat modification, water regime change and pollutant inputs.
+Another set is used to determine the state of wetlands in terms of their biological and physical integrity, local hydrology and connectivity to nearby wetlands and native vegetation.
+The results of individual wetland assessments are rolled up to give an overall pressure and state grade for Great Barrier Reef catchment wetlands in the Reef Water Quality Report Card.
 This assesses progress towards the objective of improved wetland condition.

 Wetland extent